 - 7 cups flour (7 and a half cups according to Nicos' recipe)

-- 2 teaspoons baking powder (SPARSE)
+- 2 teaspoons baking powder (SCARCE)

 - 1 teaspoon baking soda